-Passion flowers can be planted in spring or early Autumn when the soil is still warm, and the autumn rains will water the plant until it is well-established.
+Plant Passion flowers in spring or early autumn when the soil is still warm, and the autumn rains will water the plant until it is well-established.
 If planted in spring or summer, it will be necessary to ensure the plant has plenty of water until established, after which it will look after itself.
 An ideal planting place for a Passion flower is a sheltered spot, southwest or west facing, close to wall if possible to protect from cold winds and in well-drained soil which is on the moist side, not too dry.
 If the ground is too dry, or there are dry conditions it may be necessary to water Passion flowers.

 Passion flowers grow best and produce the most flowers in full sun, when they may also produce fruits in form of orange /yellow oval fruits.
 Hardy Passion flowers will survive most of our winters, but in colder areas the plant will need protection such as a mulch to the roots, or even a hessian cover during the coldest months.
 Passion flower will grow in any soil, alkaline or acid, and in moist soil provided it is well drained.